Taming-the-BEAST/Skyline-plots/README.md

 For the reconstruction of the population dynamics, we need two files, the `*.log` file and the `*.trees` file.
 The log file contains the information about the group sizes and population sizes of each segment, while the trees file is needed for the times of the coalescent events.

-> Load the logfile into **Tracer** to check mixing and parameter estimates ([Figure 9](#fig:tracer_bsp)).
+> Load the logfile into **Tracer** to check mixing and parameter estimates ([Figure 10](#fig:tracer_bsp)).
 >

 <figure>
 	<a id="fig:tracer_bsp"></a>
 	<img src="figures/bsp_tracer.png" alt="">
-	<figcaption>Figure 9: Loading the log file into Tracer.</figcaption>
+	<figcaption>Figure 10: Loading the log file into Tracer.</figcaption>
 </figure>
 <br>

 Because we shortened the chain most parameters have very low ESS values.
 If you like, you can compare your results with the example results we obtained with identical settings and a chain of 30,000,000 (`hcv_coal_30M.log`).

 > Navigate to **Analysis > Bayesian Skyline Reconstruction**.
 From there open the `*.trees` file.
 To get the correct dates in the analysis we should specify the **Age of the youngest tip**.
 In our case it is 1993, the year where all the samples were taken.
-If the samples were taken through time (heterochronous data), the age of the youngest tip is the time when the most recent sample was taken.
+If the sequences were sampled at different times (heterochronous data), the age of the youngest tip is the time when the most recent sample was collected.
 >
-> Press **OK** to reconstruct the past population dynamics ([Figure 10](#fig:trees)).
+> Press **OK** to reconstruct the past population dynamics ([Figure 11](#fig:trees)).
 >

 <figure>
 	<a id="fig:trees"></a>
 	<img style="width:75%;" src="figures/open_trees.png" alt="">
-	<figcaption>Figure 10: Reconstructing the Bayesian Skyline plot in Tracer.</figcaption>
+	<figcaption>Figure 11: Reconstructing the Bayesian Skyline plot in Tracer.</figcaption>
 </figure>
 <br>

 The output will have the years on the x-axis and the effective population size on the y-axis.
 By default, the y-axis is on a log-scale.
-If everything worked as it is supposed to work you will see a sharp increase in the effective population size in the mid 20^(th) century, similar to what is seen on [Figure 11](#fig:skyline).
+If everything worked as it is supposed to work you will see a sharp increase in the effective population size in the mid 20^(th) century, similar to what is seen on [Figure 12](#fig:skyline).

 (Note that the reconstruction will only work if the `*.log` and `*.trees` files contain the same number of states and both files were logged at the same frequency).

 <figure>
 	<a id="fig:skyline"></a>
 	<img style="width:75%;" src="figures/skyline_analysis.png" alt="">
-	<figcaption>Figure 11: Coalescent Bayesian Skyline analysis output.
+	<figcaption>Figure 12: Coalescent Bayesian Skyline analysis output.
 The black line is the median estimate of the estimated effective population size (can be changed to the mean estimate).
 The two blue lines are the upper and lower bounds of the 95% HPD interval.
 The x-axis is the time in years and the y-axis is on a log-scale.</figcaption>
 </figure>
 <br>